PrzemyslawSochon/CPP-Calculator/README.md

 ### Contribution

-As you might've noticed I'm still learning.
-You're welcome to request pushes and share feedback.
+I'm a total beginner.
+Feel free to leave feedback and request pushes.

 ### Platform